-- 3.3 Whilst the club appreciates that some members may have Tri/Aero bars fitted their use is not permitted on our group rides for safety reasons. - 3.4 Purpose built tandems are permitted on our rides but we restrict them to our "C" group rides and Sunday Socials - 3.5 Add-on child trailers are not permitted
+- 3.2 Whilst the club appreciates that some members may have Tri/Aero bars fitted their use is not permitted on our group rides for safety reasons. - 3.3 Purpose built tandems are permitted only our rides at the discretion of the ride leader.
+Permission must be obtained prior to the ride. - 3.4 Add-on child trailers are not permitted